breatheco-de/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 ---
 slug: "everything-you-need-to-start-using-sqlalchemy"
 title: "Everything you need to know about SQLAlchemy"
-subtitle: "SQLAlchemy is the most populer ORM for Python, start using it in 8min"
+subtitle: "SQLAlchemy is the most popular ORM for Python, start using it in 8min"
 cover_local: "../../assets/images/e16d59ad-4c11-4ca0-8bfc-5a9d147c6c2e.jpeg"
 date: "2020-10-19T16:36:31+00:00"
 textColor: "white"